Chalta/Zeitgeist/README.md

 1. [Install Raspbian directly or via NOOBS.](https://www.raspberrypi.org/documentation/installation/installing-images/)

 2. Change the password for the default "Pi" user. [(Official Documentation)](https://www.raspberrypi.org/documentation/linux/usage/users.md)
-  *  `password`
+  *  `passwd`

-  * Follow the prompts, and choose a [strong password](https://xkcd.com/936/).
+  * Follow the prompts (the default password is 'raspberry'), and choose a [strong password](https://xkcd.com/936/).
 Write it on the Pi's case if desired - unless you use a hardwired ethernet connection, this is going on your WiFi network, and we're worried a lot more about remote intruders than local ones.

 3. Configure settings
  *  `sudo raspi-config`